 Car accident claim distribution

-If you have been involved in a car accident in Ireland and it wasn’t your fault, you may be entitled to claim compensation.
+If you have been involved in a car accident in Ireland and it wasn’t your fault, you may be entitled to car accident claim compensation.
 The compensation you may receive is grouped into three main categories.

 1. General damages

 General damages are awarded to compensate you for non-financial losses such as physical injuries, psychological trauma, and pain and suffering caused by the accident.
-The amount of compensation you may receive will depend on the severity of your injuries, their long-term effects, and how they impact your quality of life.
+The compensation you may receive will depend on the severity of your injuries, their long-term effects, and how they impact your quality of life.

 2. Special damages